 LCNE neurons in motor learning and Rett Syndrome

-Project Overview:(Banerjee et al., 2016, 2019; Chahrour & Zoghbi, 2007; Ip et al., 2018; Tillotson & Bird, 2020)(Chen et al., 2015; Dombeck et al., 2009; Dura-Bernal et al., 2023; Komiyama et al., 2010; Lee et al., 2022; Makino et al., 2017; Peters et al., 2014)(Banerjee et al., 2019; Tropea et al., 2009; Wood & Shepherd, 2010; Yue et al., 2022; Zhang et al., 2022)
+Project Overview:

-Locus Coeruleus noradrenergic neurons (LCNE) have been heavily implicated in motor task execution learning.
-To continue this previous line of research during the year I shall be working with my mentor to elucidate the effect of LCNE neurons in motor learning and Rett Syndrome, specifically in the MC, during a motor learning reinforcement task.
+Rett Syndrome (RTT) is a severe neurodevelopmental disorder predominantly affecting females and occurs in approximately 1 in every 10,000 live births.
+The majority of classic RTT cases are caused by loss-of-function mutations in the gene that encodes the methyl-CpG-binding protein 2 (MeCP2).
+One of the most devastating symptoms of RTT is the disruption of motor function.
+Patients lose purposeful use of their hands and develop stereotypical, repetitive movements such as hand wringing and flapping (Banerjee et al., 2016, 2019; Chahrour & Zoghbi, 2007; Ip et al., 2018; Tillotson & Bird, 2020).
+The primary motor cortex (MC) plays a critical role in the voluntary control of movement as well as the emergence of goal-directed, reliable responses during motor learning (Chen et al., 2015; Dombeck et al., 2009; Dura-Bernal et al., 2023; Komiyama et al., 2010; Lee et al., 2022; Makino et al., 2017; Peters et al., 2014).
+MeCP2 mutations disrupt the excitatory-inhibitory (E/I) balance and synaptic plasticity of circuits in the MC (Banerjee et al., 2019; Tropea et al., 2009; Wood & Shepherd, 2010; Yue et al., 2022; Zhang et al., 2022), and could thereby lead to motor deficits.
+Locus coeruleus noradrenergic neurons (LCNE) have been heavily implicated in the learning and execution of motor tasks .
+I shall be working with my mentor to elucidate the effect of LCNE neurons in motor learning and RTT, specifically in the MC, during a motor learning reinforcement task.

-Motor Task Execution Learning in the Motor Cortex.
-Over training of a specified movement, such as a lever press at a cue tone, motor task movements in mice becomes increasingly stereotyped and correlated with decreasing trial-by-trial variability.
-In addition, movements become faster and more temporally compressed (Peters et al., 2014).
-A similar pattern is reflected in motor cortex (MC) neural activity, with activity onsets of movement-related excitatory neurons arriving earlier and overall sequential activation patterns being temporally compressed (Makino et al., 2017; Peters et al., 2014).
+Motor Learning in the Motor Cortex..
+Goal directed motor movements, such as a lever press in response to a tone, become increasingly stereotyped in mice over a training period.
+Studies have demonstration that training decreases the trial-by-trial variability of these movement, and they become faster and more temporally compressed (Peters et al., 2014).
+A similar pattern is reflected in MC neural activity, with activity onsets of movement-related excitatory neurons arriving earlier and overall sequential activation patterns being temporally compressed (Makino et al., 2017; Peters et al., 2014).
 Likewise, excitatory, although not inhibitory, neurons showed higher dynamism and larger, more variable populations of distinct neurons recruited across trials during initial learning (Peters et al., 2014).
 In motor learning, mice reassociate neuron activation patterns to updated movements (Sun et al., 2022).
 Expert mice ultimately develop reliable, attractor-like activation sequences of a consistent population of neurons (Jensen et al., 2022; Recanatesi et al., 2022).
 This learning is thought to result from plasticity and potentiation of functional, motor-task related neuronal ensembles in the MC (Bacmeister et al., 2022; Hedrick et al., 2022).